CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 _Live Coding Exercise_

-Wouldn't it cool to make a new friend with just the click of a button?
+Wouldn't it be cool to make a new friend with just the click of a button?

 Write a function that makes an API call using `fetch` to `https://www.randomuser.me/api`